vjnvisakh/apiReference/README.md

-# apiReference
+# Setting up Firebase
-A small firebase-cloudstore application.
+A small application of connecting firebase-cloudstore and hosting it using CLI.

 Firebase.
 Yes, I had heard about it a lot.
 Firebase actually has a lot of cool things inside it from ML to Analytics and storage and what not.
 There are a lot of nice services.
 Although I don't know how much they are charging at this moment.
 This was my first date with it.